AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

 }
 ```

-When the other users decline the contact invitation from you, the Agora Chat server sends a callback to your app server.
+When another user declines the contact invitation from a user, the Agora Chat server sends a callback to your app server.
 The sample code of the `payload` field is as follows:

 ```json
 "payload": {